interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-4-Shaders-in-3D.md

 The first thing is that semi-colons need to be added at the end of working lines of code.

 The second thing is that most of the working code will be inside of the main() loop.
-For beginners, the only things outside of the main loops will be the delcaring of variables such as input and output streams and attributes.
+For beginners, the only things outside of the main loops will be the declaring of variables such as input and output streams and attributes.

 When starting an empty shader, it's good practice to start by entering the main() loop as follows: